|Session I: June 27–29; June 30–July 5, 2014|

 Smith College is within driving distance (2½ hours) of New York and Boston.
 Peter Pan Bus lines operates daily service to Northampton from New York City and Boston.
 Amtrak serves the town of Springfield, Massachusetts just 30 minutes from Northampton, and bus service is available from Springfield to Northampton.
 Bradley International Airport in Windsor Locks, Connecticut, services all major airlines and is a 45-minute drive from the campus.

 You may make your deposit now for the period of your choice.

-(You will receive an email acknowledgment, a letter with info and a questionnaire.)
+(You will receive an email acknowledgment with a link to our questionnaire.)

 Our participants come from a variety of musical backgrounds and have a vast range of experience.
 The minimum requirements are that you’re able to carry a tune and have a basic familiarity with music notation.
 If you’re unsure, please give us a call, and we’ll help you out.

 Bring Your Group!
 Pre-existing groups are welcome at Western Wind Workshops.
 Discounts available on tuition for groups of eight or more.

 Get a 10% discount if this is your first Western Wind Workshop.

 A 5% tuition discount is applied for Friends of the Western Wind.
 Partial scholarships available based on financial need.

 Weekend – $250 (after 5/27 for Session I and 7/1 for Session II, tuition increases by $25)